ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkGraphicsPipelineCreateInfo.md

 - `pRasterizationState` is a pointer to a [VkPipelineRasterizationStateCreateInfo](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineRasterizationStateCreateInfo.html) structure defining rasterization state.
+  <span id="pipelines-pRasterizationState-null"></span> If the
+  [`VK_EXT_extended_dynamic_state3`](VK_EXT_extended_dynamic_state3.html)
-If the [`VK_EXT_extended_dynamic_state3`](VK_EXT_extended_dynamic_state3.html) extension is enabled, it **can** be `NULL` if the pipeline is created with all of `VK_DYNAMIC_STATE_DEPTH_CLAMP_ENABLE_EXT`,
+  extension is enabled, it **can** be `NULL` if the pipeline is created with all of `VK_DYNAMIC_STATE_DEPTH_CLAMP_ENABLE_EXT`,